lizadeka/powerbi-ecommerce-dashboard/README.md

 ## 📌 Project Overview

-This is my first Power BI dashboard project, built to analyze Madhav Ecommerce sales performance.
+This is my first Power BI dashboard project, built to analyze Madhav Ecommerce store performance.

 The dashboard provides insights into orders, revenue, and customer trends, helping track sales growth and performance metrics.

 ## 🗂️ Dataset